 The Hazardous Site Inventory (HSI) is a list of sites in Georgia where there has been a known or suspected release of a regulated substance above a reportable quantity and which have yet to show they meet state clean-up standards found in the Rules for Hazardous Site Response or in the Voluntary Remediation Program Act.
 The HSI is compiled and published by the Georgia Environmental Protection Division (EPD).
 At least once each year, EPD will publish the HSI and send one copy to the clerk of the superior court of each county in Georgia.
 The clerk is required to keep the most current copy of the HSI where the deed records of the county are kept so that anyone may have ready access to it.
-The July 1, 2020 edition had 503 sites, and this July 1, 2021 edition adds 1 site and removes 15 for a total of 489 sites.
+The July 1, 2023 edition had 469 sites, and this July 1, 2024 edition adds 5 sites and removes 11 for a total of 463 sites.